-- The average and median AZA concentration over the total area of influence is <10ng/l and <10ng/l respectively. - Cells influenced by other modelled sites do not appear to lie close to the proposed site.
+- The average and median AZA concentration over the total area of influence is 31.33 ng/l and 17.21 ng/l respectively. - A small number of cells influenced by other modelled sites appear to lie close to the proposed site.